-We are exposed to investment risk arising from our need to invest in land, buildings and other facilities in order to establish business operations and child care centers in our Elderly and Child Care Business.
+We are exposed to investment risk arising from our need to invest in land, buildings and other facilities in order to establish business operations and child care centers in our Elderly Care Business and Children Business.
 To contain such risks, our initiatives to develop facilities involve use of a leasing-based strategy of capital investment.
-As such, despite our efforts to contain investment risk, the Group's business results and financial condition could be adversely affected if we end up having to pay penalties and other fees for early termination of a contract under a scenario where we breach a contractual constraint against backing out of the agreement over a certain period of time.
+As such, despite our efforts to contain investment risk, the Group's business results and financial condition could be adversely affected if we are to pay penalties and other fees for early termination of a contract under a scenario where we breach a contractual constraint against backing out of the agreement over a certain period of time.

 Moreover, the Group's business results and financial condition could be adversely affected under a scenario where the prospect of maintaining ongoing use of land and buildings and recovering debts owed becomes difficult amid a situation where a corporate entity or individual who owns such property goes bankrupt or has other financial issues.